| |

 * As this was being written, all of the major texts available that deal with fixed seat rowing were written more than three decades ago.

 Soon after its introduction in 1991 the 16 foot Skua became our most popular model.
 It’s easy to see why.
 From its fine, yet buoyant bow to its high, tightly tucked transom, this elegant craft has everything the performance oriented cruising rower could want: speed, stability, capacity, ruggedness, portability and safety.
-All of these qualities can be found in other craft, but not in the balance that makes this one so special.
-With an effortless glide Skua almost seems to be self-propelled and to track and turn in direct response to your brainwaves.
-And Skua brings you all of this in a package that is as light and easily transported as many canoes.
+All of these qualities can be found in other rowboats, but not in the balance that makes this one so special.
+With an effortless glide Skua almost seemed to be self-propelled and to track and turn in direct response to your brainwaves.
+Skua brought all of this in a package that was as light and easily transported as many canoes.

 Until 1996 Skua, like our 19 other models, was available constructed in wood/epoxy/fiberglass composite only.
 The interest in this design was so broad that we decided to make it available in a more affordable fiberglass lay-up so that more people will have the opportunity to experience this remarkable design.
-Thus Skua became our first design offered with hulls constructed primarily of fiberglass-reinforced plastic.
-These superbly crafted wine glass transom hulls is tastefully trimmed out with varnished mahogany gunwales, a mahogany foot brace and 3 mahogany thwarts.
-Stainless steel fasteners are used throughout.
-The exterior is protected by a super-hard white gelcoat.
-The safety of these seaworthy hulls is enhanced by captive closed-cell foam flotation.
-Not only is the Skua FRP unsinkable, the new one-piece liner, introduced in 2002, makes this boat as self-righting as a craft of this type can be.
-Furthermore, the Skua FRP has so much enclosed volume that it could still be rowed in the unlikely event that it should become swamped.
-The general specs (weight and dimensions) of the fiberglass-hulled boats closely approximate those of their wood composite counterparts.
+Thus Skua became our first design offered with hulls constructed primarily of fiberglass-reinforced plastic

-The price of these elegant craft is $4,100 for the fixed seat model.
-This price includes 2 pairs of gunwale mounted bronze oarlocks and 1 pair of leathered premium quality 76" spoon-bladed wooden oars.
-The price of the combination fixed/sliding seat model is $5,300.
+The price of these elegant craft is $6,000 for the basic fixed seat model.
+This price includes 2 pairs of gunwale mounted bronze oarlocks and 1 pair of leathered premium quality 7’6" spoon-bladed wooden oars.

-This includes all of the features, fittings and accessories that come standard with the fixed seat model plus a drop-in sliding seat unit and a pair of high quality 9 9" carbon fiber sculls.
+For decades we offered a combination fixed/sliding seat model that came with all of the features, fittings and accessories that come standard with the fixed seat model, plus a drop-in sliding seat unit and a pair of high quality 9’ 9" carbon fiber sculls.
+Due to the erratic availability of quality drop-in rowing units in recent years, we’ve decided to drop this offering.
+We don’t like disappointing customers by making promises that we can’t keep.

-You also may order your Skua with a fixed seat, but ready for a sliding seat for $4,200.
+You may still order your Skua with a fixed seat, but ready for a sliding seat (should they become available) for $6,300.